rvp-group/ba-mdslam/README.md

 rosrun md_slam trajrosbagcloud2srrg -c config/previously/generated -dr downsampling/rot -dt downsamling/trans -traj input/trajectory/tum input/rosbag
 ```

-Note that `dr` and `dt` are useful if the trajectory frequency input is very high, hence it may be required to be downsampled (otherwise it may not fit to GPU)
+Note that `dr` and `dt` are useful if the trajectory frequency input is very high, hence it may be required to be downsampled (otherwise it may not fit to RAM)

 <h2>Other utilies</h2>